FREQUENTLY ASKED QUESTIONS

 Why is the WHOLE GRAIN INDEX limited to a range of between 15% and 100%?

-According to the HEALTHGRAIN Forum, it is only food with a minimum whole grain content of 15% that is allowed to mention the whole grain percentage on the pack.
+According to food law statements, it is only food with a minimum whole grain content of 15% that is allowed to mention the whole grain percentage on the pack.
 This ensures that consumers are not misled.
 The WHOLE GRAIN INDEX has been legally verified and found to be compliant with the legal regulations on consumer protection.
 For more information, please see the section on "definition of whole grain" below.

 How much does it cost to use the WHOLE GRAIN INDEX?